sirselim/diagnostics_exome_reporting/README.md

   - [ ] look at moving this to-do list over to a roadmap in the wiki
   - [ ] output docx and html version of the report, the html version can be viewed in VCF-DART Viewer (new tab)
+  - [ ] add download buttons for report as well as compressed directory (al files)
+  - [ ] look at adding a tab for help/guide
   - [ ] option to run without coverage text file (more a research purpose)
   - [ ] look at integrating VCF-DART and VCF-DART Viewer into a shinydashboard (and within a docker container)
+  - [ ] explore having options for which databases to annotate against, i.e. not running VEP `--everything` could cut run time by 30+ mins
+    + [x] reducing the number of threads to 6 and removing the `--merged` VEP option reduce run times to 10-15 mins for vcf files ~30-50K variants in size
+  - [ ] implement selection of genome build (currently only hg19 is working)
+    + [ ] this is a big feature as the current databases aren't all built for hg38
+    + [ ] create a separate feature branch to develop this
+  - [ ] add more extracted features to the `vcfcompiler_diagnostics.sh` script (i.e. CADD score)
+    + [ ] make CADD score available (add extraction routine in `vcfcompiler_diagnostics.sh`)
+  - [ ] look into adding a cancel/exit button to the Shiny App to kill run
+  - [ ] explore asking user for raw data dir in GUI or configuration file (currently hard-coded)
+  - [ ] evaluate whether we need to continue to allow the user to define the 'home' dir
+  - [ ] generate and send an email and/or text message upon run completion
+  - [ ] look into developing an option for "off-line mode"
+    + [ ] design a check for internet connection
+    + [ ] would need a local copy of the repository available
+  - [ ] check for and ignore `.tbi` files in the data directory
+  - [ ] explore adding a check for label in the coverage text file as well
+  - [ ] check for existing `gene_list` dir and delete if present
+  - [ ] add a check for input variables and warn/error display that this is the case if missing
+  - [ ] integrate docker branch (this is likely to address some/all above concerns)
   - [x] ~~removed the need for an external configuration file~~
     - [x] ~~config options are now at the start of the script (user defined)~~
   - [x] ~~GitHub repo requires ssh passphrase each use~~